shewflyshew/tryingstuff/README.md

-I'm using the below to learn more about ai.
+I'm using this to learn more about ai...you can see the path below by which I received it.
+Not mine...thanks to openai for making it available and the researchers below for making their research available.

 # gpt-2